department-of-veterans-affairs/mhv-fhir-phr-mapping/README.md

   - Add list of most common labs for Chem-Hem, Microbiology, and Pathology.
 Data we need to see
   - Microbiology clarify the DiagnosticReport.performer.
 Especially in the examples which were using .display
   - Add clarification on searching MUST include category of Lab to get only Lab (and not Radiology Reports)
+  - Add to ChemHem an alternative identifier type, given that realworld experience shows shortAccessionNumber formatted identifiers.
 - adjust example titles to be consistent.

 ### 0.3.6